ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 angle, velocity, and spin of the ball.
 All of these have significant effects on how the rail influences the ball's outgoing state.
 Let's take a look in slow motion:

-{% youtube_embed.html id="yWH-CbV6BwQ" %}
+{% include youtube_embed.html id="yWH-CbV6BwQ" %}

 First, you can really see that the rail deforms substantially throughout its interaction with the ball.

 [![cushion_depression]({{images}}/cushion_depression.png)]({{images}}/cushion_depression.png){:.center-img .width-70}
 *Pool ball significantly deforming the cushion [Source](https://www.youtube.com/watch?v=yWH-CbV6BwQ).*

 The implication is two-fold.
-This interaction is non-instantaneous, and persists far longer than the ball-ball interaction.
+First, the interaction is non-instantaneous.
+In fact, it persists far longer than the ball-ball interaction.
+Yet finite-time interactions open up a can of worms for multi-body dynamics, since a second ball may join the party and collide with the first ball whilst it is interacting with the cushion.
+For this reason, along with the inherent complexity of the soft-body physics, modelling the interaction as non-instantaneous is likely unfeasible.
 Second, there is no single point of contact (PoC) between ball and cushion.
-Rather, the interaction is more like a line of contact (LoC).
+Rather, the interaction occurs over a line of contact (LoC), each infinitesimal segment of which contributes to the applied force.
+These complexities are why the ball-cushion interaction is the least accurately modelled aspect of pool physics simulations.

-What's also noticeable is that after the interaction, the ball pops into the air.
+Did you notice that the ball pops into the air post-collision?
 This happens because the apex of the cushion is at a height greater than the ball's radius, and so the outgoing velocity of the ball has a component that goes _into_ the table.
 Consequently, the slate of the table applies a normal force to the ball, popping it up into the air.
 Importantly, I want to distinguish between the ball-slate interaction and the ball-cushion interaction: the ball-cushion interaction creates the outgoing velocity of the ball, which under most circumstances has a component _into_ the table.
-An infinitesimally small amount of time later, the ball-slate interaction occurs, which curbs the ball's velocity into the table, sometimes even popping the ball into the air if it has enough speed.
+An infinitesimally small amount of time later, the ball-slate interaction occurs, which prevents translation into the table's surface, and in some cases pops the ball into the air if its speed is great enough.
 This section deals strictly with the ball-cushion interaction, and in the next section I will treat the ball-slate interaction.

-Let's dive into the models I could find for the ball-cushion interaction.
+Given the complexity of the ball-cushion interaction, I'm unable to talk extensively through the equations, as I have for the ball-cloth and ball-ball interactions.
+Instead, I will just discuss the models I considered, and present the equations, with perhaps a sprinkle of the intuition behind them.
+So far, I have considered 3
+models: Mathavan _et. al_, 2010; Marlow, 1994; Han, 2005.
+Let's take a look.

 ### (1) Mathavan _et. al_, 2010